 2. Loyalty does mean something to us as well.
 I am not talking simply playing for the Lakers each year, I am talking the total package of loyalty to include transportation, attendance, accountability, responsibility, etc. We understand that there are limits on some that may not be on others, but we do not understand selling your team out when they are depending on you to be at practices and games without giving proper heads up to the coaches.
 We do not understand not making the proper arrangements with administration regarding fees.
 I won’t go into further detail, but I believe you get the drift.

 3. There are nominal fees for participation with this club.
 Please understand that our mission is not to make money off of our athletes or parents, which is why we do not charge the type of fees seen elsewhere.
 There will an initial cost for the tryout, a base cost for participation if you make the team, and then the cost of food and lodging as we travel.
 I personally know clubs that charge up to $1000.00 for these opportunities, but that is not the case here.
 The fee for the tryout was $10.00.
 If you are selected to a team, the fee will be $450.00, which includes at least 6-8 tournaments and your jersey/shorts to use (there will potentially be an option to purchase them- more to come).
 This non-refundable $450.00 fee is due immediately upon your acceptance of the invitation to join the team.
 Tournaments are not free for us to enter, so we must have a small fee.
 Feel free to check out other organizations for comparison.
 The food/lodging costs vary on how long we stay in a place and how greedy (hungry) you are.
 That is totally a personal option.
-We are only talking in the neighborhood of $10-20 for lodging and you are free to spend what you so desire on food.
-The fees are non-refundable.
-As always, please speak to a coach or this year’s chief administrator, Marcellus C. Miller, if arrangements for pay need to be made.
+We are only talking in the neighborhood of $10-20 for lodging (if you stay with others) and you are free to spend what you so desire on food.
+The fees are all non-refundable.
+As always, please speak to a coach or the chief administrator, Marcellus C. Miller, if arrangements for pay need to be made.
 We would like for all that are chosen to be able to participate.

 4. The MML program does not “borrow and lend” players with other programs.
 This means that you should NOT expect to play with us this week and the next with a different club.
 Now, we would be foolish to deny a kid an opportunity to be seen on the national tournament scene and we won’t do that.
 So, if you have an opportunity to attend a national tournament in Las Vegas for example, just TALK to your coach.
 Playing in Davison while the team is in Lansing is NOT an example of that and will not be acceptable.
 All of this will be determined on a case-by-case basis.